Beyond FDIC insurance: How protected is your money outside of banks? - KTVZ

 By Jeanne Sahadi, CNN

-Just as stock market turmoil is a good reminder to make sure your investment portfolio is diversified, a few surprise bank failures is a good excuse to find out whether your financial accounts — not just your checking and savings accounts — are all protected in the event that an institution housing those other accounts fails.
+Just as stock market turmoil is a good reminder to make sure your investment portfolio is diversified, a few surprise bank failures is a good excuse to find out whether your financial accounts — not just your checking and savings accounts — are all protected in the event that an institution housing them fails.

 Spoiler alert: You likely have at least some protection in all but your crypto accounts.